Xiwei-Zhang7/Beta-and-Dirichlet-regression/README.md

 ## Research Question

-The project asks:
+The main question is:

-> How should we model topic shares when the response is either a single proportion or a full composition?
+> How should topic shares be modeled when the response is either a single proportion or a full composition?

-A standard linear regression model is not ideal because the response is bounded and often heteroskedastic.
-In addition, when the response is a full composition, the components are dependent because they must sum to one.
+A standard Gaussian linear model is not ideal for this setting because the response is bounded and often heteroskedastic.
+When the response is a full composition, the components are also dependent because they must sum to one.
 This motivates two likelihood-based approaches:

 - **Beta regression** for a single continuous proportion in `(0, 1)`;
-- **Dirichlet regression** for a multicomponent compositional response on the simplex.
+- **Dirichlet regression** for a multicomponent response on the simplex.

 ## Methodology